HynRidge/Sentiment-Analysis-with-LSTM-and-BERT-model/README.md

 To run the BERT-based models (BERT.ipynb, BERT-SPC.ipynb, and BERT-CapsNET.ipynb), please refer to **BERT_Modles_ReadME.md** for the instructions on how to run the notebooks.

 The models and results we found are compiled in our paper, entitled **"Aspect-Term Sentiment Analysis on Multi Aspect Multi Sentiment (MAMS)
-Dataset Using Variations of LSTM and BERT-based Models"**
+Dataset Using Variations of LSTM and BERT-based Models"**.

+## Acknowledgement
+The LSTM-based models codes are inspired by https://github.com/songyouwei/ABSA-PyTorch.